-Queen's and NSPCC publish Northern Ireland's first child death and serious injury reviewJanuary 24th, 2013 in Health /
+Queen's and NSPCC publish Northern Ireland's first child death and serious injury reviewJanuary 24, 2013 in Medicine & Health / Health

 The first ever review of abuse cases related to child death or serious injury in Northern Ireland will be launched at Queen's University today (24 January 2013).
 The review, Translating Learning into Action, was commissioned by the Department of Health, Social Services and Public Safety (DHSSPS) and was carried out by researchers at Queen's University and the NSPCC.